jasonbarbee/TekLinksCodeCamp-Jan-2017/Lab 4 - Serverless/Lab 4 - Serverless.md

 ---
 # Making a useful API
 Let's make an API that creates,updates,deletes a router inventory.
-We will use AWS API Gateway, AWS DynamoDB, and AWS Lambda.
+We will use AWS API Gateway, AWS DynamoDB, AWS Simple Notification Services (SNS) and AWS Lambda.

 And some Serverless Framework Magic.